-The Trainer now looks completely different, what has changed?
+The Trainer has been updated - what has changed?

 The following things are new: